nisharao321/exp7/theory.md

 <ol style="text-indent:50px;text-align:justify;list-style-position: inside;">
 <li>Obstructions in airways</li>
 <li>Bends</li>
-<li>Change in cross-section areas</li>
+<li>Change in cross-section area</li>
 <li>Point of entry or exit, etc.</li>
 </ol>

 <p style="text-indent:50px;text-align:justify">Law of continuity holds good in mines.
-So, to maintain same volume of air flow through mine airways, there is a variation in velocity of air when there is any obstruction causing a change in cross sectional areas of the airways.</p>
+So, to maintain same volume of air flow through mine airways, there is a variation in velocity of air when there is any obstruction causing a change in cross sectional area of the airways.</p>

 <p style="text-indent:50px;text-align:justify">
 At bends, though the cross section area may be constant, change in velocity occur due to change in direction of flow of the air.
 The change in velocity in a definite time (smaller in case of abrupt changes and longer in case of gradual changes), causes acceleration.
 A force is required.
 And this force is applied at the cost of loss in pressure head.
 </p>

 <p style="text-indent:50px;text-align:justify">
 Hence, extra work is done to maintain flow of air.
 Thus, resistance is produced.
-Again, the resistance offered is dependent on factors like shape and size of obstructions, material of which the obstruction exist/ is made, type of bends.
+The resistance offered is dependent on factors like shape and size of obstructions, material of which the obstruction exist/ is made, type of bends.
 An obstruction of wooden material offers more resistance compared to that of metal or metal alloys.
 </p>

 <p style="text-indent:50px;text-align:justify">
-Shock losses are generally referred to in terms of head loss or drop in total pressure.
-This in turn is expressed in terms of ‘velocity heads’.
+Shock losses are generally referred in terms of head loss or drop in total pressure.
+Which is further expressed in terms of ‘velocity heads’.
 It is represented as ‘P<sub>shock</sub>’.
 </p>

 <p style="text-indent:50px;text-align:justify">P = KSV<sup>2</sup>/A</p>